wugner/UnityLocalizationFromExcel/README.md

 		}
 	}
 	```
 - "**TYPE**" is used to specify the type of text or sprite.
-The keyword is "Text" and "Sprite".
+The keyword is "Text" and "Image", based on the enum VocabularyEntryType.
 		The type sprite will not be displayed in the selection of LocalizaitonText.
 - "**CONTENT_**" is a prefix which should followed by a language name such as en or jp or what ever you like.
 	- The data in this column is the actual text to display in text mode, or a sprite name in sprite mode.